 Keep in mind that not everybody will need a physical gift though.
 This year, me and my friends decided to book a weekend in a Lake District lodge instead of buying gifts.
 So if you fancy doing something a bit different, have the conversation and get planning.

-5) Think about the food
+5) Think about the food and drink

-Are you making Christmas dinner?
+Talking of which, are you making Christmas dinner?
 If so, you’ll want to make a shopping list.
 You’ll also need to work out when you’ll do your shop.
 This might be another one to pop in the diary.

 Even if you’re going somewhere else for Christmas dinner, you might still want to experiment with a new recipe or two.